ryanwoodie/oculus_touch_to_vjoy_AHK/README.md

 # oculus_touch_to_vjoy_AHK
-Autohotkey script that maps Oculus Touch buttons and thumbsticks to a bunch of Vjoy (virtual joystick) buttons, in addition to the controller hand movement pitch/roll/yaw being mapped to Vjoy joystick axes.
+Autohotkey script that maps Oculus Touch buttons and thumb-sticks to a bunch of Vjoy (virtual joystick) buttons, in addition to the controller hand movement pitch/roll/yaw being mapped to Vjoy joystick axes.

 Presently the AHK script is for Left hand controller.
 I originally created it to be able to have more joystick controls/buttons available while using Condor Soaring Simulator in VR.
 See the comments in the AHK script for more details on the mapping.